agiliq/agiliq-jekyll/_posts/2019-05-16-django-rest-framework-retrieveupdatedestroyapiview.md

             last_two_days = now() - timedelta(days=2)
             return Question.objects.filter(pub_date__gt=last_two_days)

 If you want to use different serializers for different methods, you will have to override `get_serializer_class`.
+Our <a href="https://www.agiliq.com/blog/2019/05/django-rest-framework-listcreateapiview/#listcreateapiview">post on ListCreateAPIView</a> discusses overriding `get_serializer_class`.

 Suppose we want to use question_text in url instead of id.
 We will change our urlpattern to: